beeeeez/ptclinic/README.md

 - [x] Put new box for DME Needs under Treatment Plan
 - [x] Get Assessment, DME, and DME needs adding to the DB
 - [x] Update flow of forms - remove automatic PSFS form load after successful visit save
+- [x] Drop down menu under PT Diagnosis where they can select more than one option

 ### Follow Up Visit Form
 - Get Multi-Select Section displaying Information from the multi-select dropdown on the Initial Visit Form (**in progress**)